 ALWAYS HAVE NALOXONE.
 Tell your friends, family, and anyone you use with that you have naloxone and where it is kept.
 Make sure they all know how to use it.

 IF YOU HAVE ACCESS TO FENTANYL TEST STRIPS, TEST FOR FENTANYL.
 Heroin, cocaine, methamphetamine, street anabolic steroids, and various counterfeit pills that look like Percocet, Ecstasy, Xanax and several others have been found to test positive for fentanyl and fentanyl analogues.
 If the test is positive, don’t use or use a smaller amount.
 Some people use much more dilution liquid to make the concentration less potent and then use a smaller amount (like 1/3) of this more diluted product to be safer.
-To purchase fentanyl strips online: bunkpolice.com, dancesafe.org, BTNX.com. firstname.lastname@example.org occasionally has strips we can mail to you.
-You can email us to see if we have any in stock (include your mailing address).
+To purchase fentanyl strips online: bunkpolice.com, dancesafe.org, BTNX.com.
+Fentanyl testing strips can be requested on this website.

 BEFORE USING, TELL OTHERS WITH YOU WHERE THE NALOXONE IS AND THAT IF ANYONE APPEARS TO OVERDOSE, GIVE NALOXONE TO THE VICTIM AND CALL 911.
 Georgia law protects you from being arrested, charged, or prosecuted if you call 911 for someone you suspect is overdosing and stay with the victim as long as the amount of drugs at the scene is less than 4 grams of a solid, less than 4 grams of a solid mixed in a secondary medium where the combined weight is less than 4 grams, less than an ounce of marijuana, or less than 1 milliliter of liquid (ex: in a syringe, cooker, spoon).
 You cannot be violated on parole or probation, on restraining orders, or if you have conditions for pre-trial release.
 Georgia law does not provide immunity for calling 911 if you have outstanding warrants.
 If possible, have a person who does not have outstanding warrants call 911 and stay at the scene with the victim.